TCDRS Elects Chair and Vice Chair

-TCDRS helps more than 305,000 Texans plan for their future, partnering with more than 780 Texas counties and districts to provide retirement, disability and survivor benefits.
+TCDRS helps more than 320,000 Texans plan for their future, partnering with nearly 800 Texas counties and districts to provide retirement, disability and survivor benefits.
 By providing attractive retirement benefits, we help our employers competitively hire and retain talented staff.

 Created by the Texas Legislature in 1967, TCDRS has grown into a financially strong trust with nearly $34 billion worth of assets under management.
 TCDRS is one of the best funded retirement plans in the nation and has been a model for providing reliable retirement benefits for more than 50 years.
 For more information, please visit our Governance page.